The HyperTexts

 our song together.

 But please keep in mind that I cannot claim this is the "correct" interpretation of the poem.
 No one can claim to know exactly what the original poet intended.
-But I think my interpretation makes sense.
-It's the story of many women who have been separated from the men they love by war, religion and/or chauvinistic men.
-But there are other interpretations in which the woman is not being raped, but simply prefers Wulf to the man who is embracing her.
-These alternate interpretations will be discussed on this page.
+However, I think my interpretation makes sense.
+It's the story of many women who have been separated from the men they love by war, religion and/or chauvinism.
+There are other interpretations in which the woman is not being raped, but simply prefers Wulf to the man who is embracing her.
+These alternate interpretations will be discussed later on this page.

 Also, please note that I call my translations "loose translations" and "interpretations" because they are not literal word-for-word translations.
 I begin with my personal interpretation of a poem and translate accordingly.
 To critics who object to variations from the original texts, my response is that there are often substantial disagreements among even the most accomplished translators.
 Variations begin with the readings because different people get different things from different poems.
 And a strict word-for-word translation will seldom, if ever, result in poetry.
 In my opinion translation is much closer to an art than a perfect science and I side with Rabindranath Tagore, who said he needed some leeway in order to produce poetry in another language when he translated his own poems into English.—MRB